amazonlinux/amazon-linux-2023/.github/ISSUE_TEMPLATE/package-request.md

 **Is this an update to existing package or new package request?**

-**Is this package available in Amazon Linux 2?**
+**Is this package available in Amazon Linux 2?
+If it is available via external sources such as EPEL, please specify.**
-A clear and concise description of what you want to happen.

-**Number of users impacted**
+**Any additional information you'd like to include. (use-cases, etc)**